githubEdit

 • An enabled flag and optional timeout

-Followers allow one conserver to monitor and process vCons from another conserver:
+Followers allow one conserver to monitor and process vCons from another conserver for federated deployments:

 Each follower needs: